Shortest Paths in Graphs of Convex Sets: Mixed-integer convex formulation

 \begin{remark} If the sets $\cX_v$ are singletons, the SPP in GCS simplifies to the SPP with nonnegative edge lengths.
-In this case, it is easily seen that the relaxation of our MICP is exact, as it simplifies to the LP~\eqref{eq:network_flow}. \end{remark}
+In this case our MICP reduces to the LP~\eqref{eq:network_flow} and its convex relaxation is exact, as discussed in Remark~\ref{rem:integrality}. \end{remark}

-\begin{remark} Multiple alternative MICP formulations of the SPP in GCS can be designed, and finding the most effective one is a tradeoff between the size of the optimization and the tightness of its convex relaxation.
-The MICP~\eqref{eq:micp} is very compact: it has only $O(|\cE|)$ binary variables, $O(n|\cE|)$ continuous variables, and $O(n(|\cV| + |\cE|))$ constraints (assuming that each constraint in~\eqref{eq:micp_nonnegativity} has size $O(n)$).
-In addition, in the numerical results in Section~\ref{sec:examples}, we will see that the convex relaxation of our MICP is typically very tight (although a carefully-designed instance in Section~\ref{sec:example_failures} shows that our relaxation can, in principle, be arbitrarily loose).
-In our computational experience, the formulation~\eqref{eq:micp} represents the best compromise between a lightweight and a strong MICP, and its solution times are substantially lower than any other formulation we have tested. \end{remark}